 Current HSL guidelines have the following advice:

 Further recommendations specify that the area where the trusses are to be carried should be kept clear and noise levels should reduced to ensure effective communication between the manual handling team members.
-For full guidance visit HSE.

 As with standard roof trusses, attic truss systems must also be braced to ensure structural integrity, both in the short and the long term.
-The Trusted Rafter Association has created a specific guide for the bracing of attic trussed roofing systems.

 The levels of thermal insulation required for building are set by the Building Regulations and are expressed as a U-value.
 The required U-value will depend on a number of factors, such as country (England/Wales/Scotland), whether the building is domestic or commercial, whether it’s a new build or existing building, and the actual application itself eg floor, wall, roof.
 The recommended U-Value for new build, domestic pitched roofs, insulated at ceiling level, is 0.11 and the same build at insulated rafter level is 0.16.